 Manage and edit your device

-The Manage menu at the top-right of the Agent Console enables you to open the Terminal and remotely send commands to your Linux devices in addition to running scripts.
+The Manage menu at the top-right of the Agent Console enables you to open the Terminal or SSH Terminal and remotely send commands to your Linux devices in addition to running scripts.
 The Edit menu lets you edit agent details and device relations as well as manage passwords, add attachments, clear device alerts, and remove the Linux device.

-Note: To remove the Linux device from Atera you must first delete the Linux Agent using the Terminal and then delete it from Atera ( see below for detailed instructions.)
+Note: To remove the Linux device from Atera you must first delete the Linux Agent using the Terminal and then delete it from Atera (see below for detailed instructions.)

 You can create a support ticket directly from the Linux Agent console by clicking Create ticket in the top-right corner of the console.
 The ticket is automatically assigned to the associated customer and contact.